DylanJohnston/FpA5-lifting-idempotents/README.md

 # Lifting Idempotents from $`\mathbb{F}_pA_5`$ to $`\mathbb{Z}_{(p)}A_5`$

+Supplementary code for the paper "[On a question by Roggenkamp about group algebras](https://arxiv.org/abs/2507.21316)", which was joint work with Dmitriy Rumynin.

 Let $`\mathbb{F}_p`$ be the prime field of characteristic $`p`$, and let $`\mathbb{Z}_{(p)}`$ denote the localisation of the integers at the prime $`p`$.
 Let $`A_5`$ be the alternating group on $`5`$ letters.
 We have $`|A_5| = 60 = 2^2\cdot3\cdot5`$.

 Lifting an idempotent $`\overline{e} \in \mathbb{F}_pA_5`$ to $`\mathbb{Z}_{(p)}A_5`$ amounts to finding an element $`e \in \mathbb{Z}_{(p)}A_5`$ such that: